Microsoft profit beats forecasts, no word on new CEO

 Microsoft's new Xbox One console, launched in November, helped the top line, contributing more than half to the 7.4 million unit sales in the quarter, up from 5.9 million a year ago.
 That said, Sony's cheaper PlayStation 4 appears to be winning the latest video game showdown.

-At prices ranging from $450 (270.56 pounds) to $1,800 (1,082.25 pounds), the sales figure suggests Microsoft sold no more than 2 million Surface units.
+However, at prices ranging from $450 (270.43 pounds) to $1,800 (1,081.73 pounds), that figure suggests Microsoft sold no more than 2 million Surface units.
 By comparison, Apple is expected to announce sales of more than 20 million iPads for the holiday quarter next week.

 "Xbox is definitely a feather in Microsoft's cap, they defied the sceptics," said Daniel Ives, an analyst at FBR Capital Markets.
 "But Surface continues to be the Mount Everest of uphill battles."